LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 Additionally, we are joined by Mrs. Cindyani, our Corporate Communication Head, who ensures our messages are clear and consistent across all platforms.

+We also have Mr. Rivo Kawulur, our Regional Service Head, who ensures seamless service delivery across our regional operations.

-We also have two important members of our external communication team: Mr. Reyhan Pasidya and Mr. Mustaqim Adamrah.
+Additionally, we have two important members of our external communication team: Mr. Reyhan Pasidya and Mr. Mustaqim Adamrah.

 Ladies and gentlemen, please give them a warm round of applause!"